Latest Blogs

 0

-Dear EAA members, EAA is pleased to continue the new series of “Meet the Editors” events.
+The EAA is pleased to announce a new session in the series of “Meet the Editors” events.
 For the healthy future of our accounting academe, it is essential that PhD students and junior faculty learn how to navigate the increasingly high expectations set on the quality of research work.
 This series of events provides early career scholars with an opportunity to learn and discuss how to successfully manage the competitive process of paper publication.
-The second EAA “Meet the Editors” virtual…
+The third EAA “Meet the…

 GIOVANNA MICHELON